mrothNET/textfile.js/README.md

 # Reading and writing UTF-8 encoded text files

-More descriptive reading and saving of text files made simple:
+Makes reading and saving text files simple and more descriptive:

 - Encoding is always UTF-8.
-- Synchronous and asynchronous functions.
+- Synchronous and asynchronous API.
-- Typescript support.
+- Typescript supported.

 Differentiates between: